-Myron McDonald Jr., 22, and Christopher Deshawn Johnson, 24, both of Oklahoma City, are being held on complaints of attempted capital murder and felon in possession of a firearm after someone fired shots at a Texas state trooper.
-An Edmond teen who was with them is being held in a juvenile facility.
+Myron McDonald Jr., 22, and Christopher Deshawn Johnson, 24, were being held in the Mitchell County jail on complaints of attempted capital murder and felon in possession of a firearm, Sheriff Patrick Toombs said.
+McDonald also was being held on a complaint of evading arrest.

 Law enforcement officers lost sight of the SUV because of dust from a dirt road, he said.